SophiaSanat/cse15l-lab-reports/labreport1.md

 The working directory is `lecture1`.
 `cd` goes into a directory if it is in the current working directory, but the argument was a file so nothing happened.
-The ouput is not an error
+The ouput is an error because it did not do what was intended.
 # `ls`
 ## no arguments
 ![Image](lab1ss4.png)